 out of a possible 100 points

 Conversion therapy to minors is banned in Nevada.
-People working with youths in the foster care system must have LGBT+-specific training.
+People working with youths in the foster care system must have LGBTQ+ specific training.
 Any married couple or single individual is eligible to adopt in the state.
-One of the highest rates of unaccompanied, unsheltered youth, approximately 40% of homeless youth are LGBTQ.
+One of the highest rates of unaccompanied, unsheltered youth, approximately 40% of homeless youth are LGBTQ+.

-Nevada’s Governor and U.S. Senators have a track record of speaking and voting in favor of LGBT+ equality and inclusion.
+Nevada’s Governor and U.S. Senators have a track record of speaking and voting in favor of LGBTQ+ equality and inclusion.
 Nevada does not have any religious freedom restoration or protection laws.

 Trans healthcare is covered by Medicaid, public employee plans, and some private insurance companies in Nevada.
 There are no surgeons for bottom surgery in Nevada currently, but Medicaid can be used out of state with a referral.
 Knowingly exposing someone else to HIV can be prosecuted as a felony, and in certain cases it is further complicated by other factors of discrimination, especially difficult for trans people of color.*

 26% of transgender employees in Nevada reported being harassed in the past year due to their gender identity, and 28% report mistreatment such as having someone at work share private information about their gender.
-34% of LGBT+ individuals in Nevada reported food insecurity, double the rate for non-LGBT+ people (17%).
-Up to 34% of LGBT+ individuals in Nevada reported making less than $24,000 per year.
-11% of LGBT+ individuals report unemployment in Nevada, almost double the rate for non-LGBT+ people (6%).
+34% of LGBTQ+ individuals in Nevada reported food insecurity, double the rate for non-LGBTQ+ people (17%).
+Up to 34% of LGBTQ+ individuals in Nevada reported making less than $24,000 per year.
+11% of LGBTQ+ individuals report unemployment in Nevada, almost double the rate for non-LGBTQ+ people (6%).